techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_01/Exercise_01.md

 ## Target group

 * Developers
-* People interested in SAP Leonardo and Machine Learning
+* People interested in SAP Leonardo and IoT

 ## Goal

-The goal of this exercise is to create a new data model in the IoT Service cockpit, to onboard a new device and a new sensor with SAP Gateway Cloud using MQTT protocol, to send data with Paho MQTT Client and finally to consume them via IoT Services Cockpit and APIs
+The goal of this exercise is to create a new device data model in the IoT Service cockpit, to onboard a new device and a new sensor with SAP Gateway Cloud using MQTT protocol, to send data with Paho MQTT Client and finally to consume them via IoT Service Cockpit

 ## Prerequisites

-Here below are prerequisites for this exercise.
+Below are some of the prerequisites for this exercise.

 * An SAP IoT Service system.
 It will be provided by your instructor
-* A remote desktop connection app to access the remote system
+* A Remote Desktop Connection app to access the remote system.
+It will be provided by your instructor

 ## Steps